 Whitespace separated list of one or more database tables.
 This option lets the user specify which database tables should be included in the indexing process.
 Typically you want all tables to be indexed and you specify that with an asterisk (*).

 However, you can also specify the database tables to be processed as a whitespace separated list of database definition names without the .inf extension (e.g. collect people thesau).
 Special considerations should be taken for the asterix wildcard (*) which selects all database tables: when dash (-) is used at the end of a database table name it means that table is excluded.
-Database tables that do not have full text indexing enabled will be automatically excluded as well.
+For full text indexing, database tables that do not have full text indexing enabled will be automatically excluded as well.

 You can also specify tags and a priref range to index, using the following argument format (tags separated by commas):